jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--CommandScripting/Lab02_B--CustomizeYourCommandPrompt.md

  Let's do something more complicated -- we want our command prompt to show the current time.
 So each time **$PS1** is called, we want the current time to be updated.

  Here we can use the backtick "`", which is located just under the **\<esc>** key on your keyboard.
+Backtick escapes you into it's own temporary shell mid-stream, and takes the **STDOUT** from that command to insert.
+For example, in:

+	case `id -u`

+The shell effectively runs **"id -u"**, and sends the output from this command to the **case** command in this line for evaluation.
+It's a simple way to have nested commands simply by encasing your command within some backticks.

 See if you can change your PS1 command to include the current time.

 Show your new command prompt to your Instructor!